Professor Tomo Tanaka FRSE

-To maintain genetic integrity, eukaryotic cells must duplicate their chromosomes and then segregate them to their daughter cells with high fidelity during each cell division cycle.
-The unravelling of the mechanisms ensuring these processes should improve our understanding of various human diseases such as cancers and congenital disorders, which are characterized by chromosome instability and aneuploidy.
+To maintain genetic integrity, eukaryotic cells must segregate their duplicated chromosomes to their daughter cells with high fidelity during mitosis.
+The unravelling of the mechanisms ensuring proper chromosome segregation should improve our understanding of various human diseases such as cancers and congenital disorders, which are characterized by chromosome instability and aneuploidy.

 1) Kinetochore-microtubule interaction in mitosis

-Kinetochores are large protein complexes formed at the centromere region of chromosomes.
+Kinetochores are large protein complexes formed at the centromere regions of chromosomes.
 For high-fidelity chromosome segregation, kinetochores must be properly caught on the mitotic spindle (reviewed in Tanaka TU 2010).
-We have found that kinetochores initially interact with the lateral surface of a single microtubule extending from a spindle pole (Tanaka K et al, 2005, Kitamura et al, 2007) (Figure 2, step 2); this process is often facilitated by microtubules generated at kinetochores (Kitamura et al, 2010) (Figure 2, step 1).
-Subsequently kinetochores are tethered at the microtubule plus ends (Tanaka K et al, 2007; Maure et al, 2011) (Figure 2, step 3; Figure 3).
-When this process encounters problems, a failsafe mechanism prevents kinetochore detachment from a microtubule (Gandhi et al, 2011), giving another chance of end-on kinetochore tethering (Figure 3).
-We are studying the mechanisms regulating these processes in further detail.
+We have found that kinetochores initially interact with the lateral surface of a single microtubule extending from a spindle pole (Figure 1, step 2; Tanaka K et al, 2005, Kitamura et al, 2007); this process is often facilitated by microtubules generated at kinetochores (Figure 2, step 1; Kitamura et al, 2010).
+Subsequently kinetochores are tethered at the microtubule plus ends (Figure 1, step 3; Figure 2; Tanaka K et al, 2007; Maure et al, 2011; Kalantzaki et al 2015).
+When this process fails, a failsafe mechanism prevents kinetochore detachment from a microtubule (Figure 2; Gandhi et al, 2011).

-Following the initial interaction with microtubules, sister kinetochores must interact with microtubules extending from opposite spindle poles (sister kinetochore bi-orientation) before anaphase onset (Figure 2, step 6).
-If this interaction occurs with aberrant orientation (Figure 2, step 4), such errors must be corrected by turnover of the kinetochore-microtubule attachment (error correction) (Figure 2, step 5).
-We have found that Aurora B/Ipl1 kinase, Mps1 kinase and cohesins have crucial roles in this process (Dewar et al, 2004; Maure et al, 2007; Keating et al, 2009), and we are investigating relevant mechanisms in more detail.
+Following the initial interaction with microtubules, sister kinetochores must interact with microtubules extending from opposite spindle poles (sister kinetochore bi-orientation) before anaphase onset (Figure 1, step 6).
+If this interaction occurs with aberrant orientation (Figure 2, step 4), such errors must be corrected by turnover of the kinetochore–microtubule attachment (error correction; Figure 2, step 5).
+We have found that Aurora B/Ipl1 kinase and other factors have crucial roles in this process (Figure 3; Dewar et al, 2004; Maure et al, 2007; Keating et al, 2009; Kalantzaki et al 2015).
+We are investigating these mechanisms in more detail in vivo in yeast and also by reconstituting kinetochore–microtubule interaction in vitro, and by extending our study from yeast to human cells.